cristiancristea00/dsd-project/README.md

     8'b0000_1000
     ```

 5. **Write Data Memory**

     ```custom
     WRITE_DATA <ADDRESS> <LENGTH> <BYTE_1> <BYTE_2> ... <BYTE_N>
     ```

-    > The bytes from the 32-bit data are stored in the memory in little-endian format.
+    > The length is the number of bytes to be written to the memory.
+The bytes from the 32-bit data are stored in the memory in little-endian format.

     Opcode: `0x10`